IdrisFallout/MKSUPortal/README.md

 ## Step 3
 One is required to create a student or a staff account in case they don't have.<br>
-Ensure you remember your credentials inorder to avoid reseting your password whenever you try loging in.
+Ensure you remember your credentials inorder to avoid [resetting your password](#step-4) whenever you try loging in.

 ![SIGN-UP...](screenshots/sign-up.png?raw=true "Optional Title")

+## Step 4

 # Requirements